 In North Bondi's Williams Park, tee off at the golf playground or check out the Aboriginal rock carvings.
 50 metres beneath you, our sewage system is treating the waste water from every flush in the Eastern Suburbs.
 As the end product is sent far to sea, if the water is blue and the air is fresh, be brave and take a swim at Bondi Beach.

 The tunnels are accessed by Sydney Water staff via an entrance Military Road.

 Mittagong Mushroom Tunnel (Bluedawe / CC BY-SA 3.0)

 The second ran from Greenwich to Balmain.
-Although not as deep as the first, it was ground-breaking (excuse the pun), becoming the first Australian tunnel to be completed solely with Australian talent, unaided by European or American engineers.It supplied electricity to our train network until the 1950s.
-The remnants of this tunnel can still be seen at Manns Point, Greenwich.
+Although not as deep as the first, it was ground-breaking, becoming the first Australian tunnel to be completed solely by Aussies, without the aid of European or American engineers.It supplied electricity to our train network until the 1950s.
+The remnants of this tunnel can still be seen at Manns Point in Greenwich.

-In the 1830s, John Busby engineered a tunnel to funnel water from the swamps at the site of Centennial Park into Sydney, flowing over 3 kilometres along Oxford St and Hyde Park to reach Macquarie St. One of the tunnel's wells in Victoria Barracks, still visible today, overflowed in the 1940s after heavy rain.
-A memorial at Hyde Park commemorates the achievement, which was Sydney's only water source until 1959.
+In the 1830s, John Busby engineered a tunnel to funnel water from the swamps at the site of Centennial Park into Sydney.
+It flowed over 3 kilometres along Oxford St and Hyde Park to reach Macquarie St. One of the tunnel's wells in Victoria Barracks, overflowed in the 1940s after a downpour.
+It can still be seen at Victoria Barracks.